-Canon 1D Mark II N versus Canon 5D Mark II
+Canon 1D Mark II N vs 5D Mark II

-The Canon EOS-1D Mark II N and the Canon EOS 5D Mark II are two professional cameras that were officially introduced, respectively, in August 2005 and September 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame sensor.
-The 1D Mark II N has a resolution of 8.2 megapixel, whereas the 5D Mark II provides 21 MP.
+The Canon EOS-1D Mark II N and the Canon EOS 5D Mark II are two professional cameras that were revealed to the public, respectively, in August 2005 and September 2008.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame (5D Mark II) sensor.
+The 1D Mark II N has a resolution of 8.2 megapixels, whereas the 5D Mark II provides 21 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably smaller (30 percent) than the Canon 1D Mark II N. Moreover, the 5D Mark II is substantially lighter (46 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D Mark II N).
-You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The 5D Mark II was launched at a somewhat lower price (by 13 percent) than the 1D Mark II N, which makes it more attractive for photographers on a tight budget.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon 1D Mark II N features an APS-H sensor and the Canon 5D Mark II a full frame sensor.
 The sensor area in the 5D Mark II is 58 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.